-Seems simple, right?
-Not always.
-What if the witness was on a cross street, and could only see her light, but not the lights that were facing either of the parties?
+Imperfect witnesses to an intersection accident raise all sorts of questions and ambiguities.
+What if the witness was on a cross street, and could only see her traffic light, but not the lights that were facing either of the parties?
 What if there is no witness, and the defendant claims that she had the right of way because she turned left on a green turn arrow instead of a green ball where she would have had to yield the right of way?
 What if one or all of the signals at an intersection isn’t timed, but are instead controlled by a motion sensor?

-In these kinds of cases, you need to be able to prove exactly what kind of signals were present, and what colors they would have been at different times.
+Since witness evidence is often flawed, you need to be able to prove exactly what kind of traffic signals were present, and what colors they would have been at different times.
 By way of illustration, if your witness on a cross street was looking at a particular color light, can that information be used to figure out what color the light facing the defendant was?

 The only way to know is to obtain the sequencing information for the traffic control signals at the intersection.
 This information is readily available if you know where to look.
 First, find out if the road at issue is maintained by the state or county.
 In Maryland, this is easy to figure out.
 If the road has a state route number, the information you need can be obtained from the State Highway Administration.
 If not, each county has a traffic office that can usually provide the information you need.